Macroscopic limit of quantum systems: Introduction

-A proposition is put forward in the present work, namely the generalization of the central limit theorem to quantum mechanics provides a simple and generic framework to approach classical physics in the macroscopic limit.
-The relation between the renormalization group and the central limit theorem has already been discussed in the context of the generalized central limit theorem and the UV fixed points \cite{jona,honkonen,koralov,calvo,amir}.
-The central limit theorem is considered here from the point of view of quantum mechanics without the systematic methodology of the renormalization group.
-The traditional classical laws are approached but never reached exactly according to this scenario in a manner similar to the way thermodynamics emerges from statistical physics.
-The surprising large large value of Avogadro's number renders the uncertainty of the average over a macroscopic sample negligible for all practical purposes without getting bogged down into the intricacy of contradicting logical structures.
-Such an approach of the classical physics is not a new idea, it is the backbone of almost all attempt to arrive at the well known classical domain from a microscopic level.
-The modest steps, presented below, simply to draw the attention to analogies with the way the central limit theorem functions in classical probability theory.
+The proposition is put forward in the present work that the generalization of the central limit theorem to quantum mechanics provides a simple and generic framework to approach classical physics in the macroscopic limit.
+The~relation between the renormalization group and the central limit theorem was already discussed in the context of the generalized central limit theorem and the UV fixed points~\cite{jona,honkonen,koralov,calvo,amir}.
+The~central limit theorem is considered here from the point of view of quantum mechanics without the systematic methodology of the renormalization group.
+The~traditional classical laws are approached but never reached exactly, according to this scenario, in a manner similar to the way thermodynamics emerges from statistical physics.
+The~surprisingly large value of Avogadro's number renders the uncertainty of the average over a macroscopic sample negligible for all practical purposes without getting bogged down into the intricacy of contradicting logical structures.
+Such an approach of classical physics is not a new idea; it is the backbone of almost all attempts to arrive at the well-known classical domain from a microscopic level.
+The~modest steps are presented below, simply to draw attention to analogies of the way that the central limit theorem functions in classical probability~theory.